 Then one of the sheets slaps Molly right on the bottom, and at the very same time, her dress blew up into the air over her head.
 Oh My !

 All I could see were these three-quarter length white cotton bloomers with a lace frill.
 My face must have been a picture, I didn`t know where to look !

 We couldn`t stop howling which was so irresistibly contagious, have to say.

 Mrs. Chapman came out to see what the commotion was about.
 She appeared quite alarmed but then she were howling too when she seen Molly, spinning around in the wind with her dress over her head and howling with her soul dancing and singing `Oh!
 Mr Porter`.

 Mrs. Chapman had to sit down on the low wall to the garden with laughing and shouted at Blackie calling her a little imp.
-We both looked at each other.
+We both looked at each other while Molly was spinning round and round.
 That`s her name - Imp !!

 What a right lovely and fitting new name for the kitten.
 She`s a Lincoln Imp, she is !

-The original “Lincoln Imp`s” bottom got a good thrashing by the angel in Lincoln Cathedral me Mam always said before it was turned to stone like its friend the "Grimsby Imp" after it was blown into the cathedral by strong winds and creating mayhem and mischief in there, it were.
+The original “Lincoln Imp`s” bottom got a good thrashing by the angel in Lincoln Cathedral me Mam always said before it was turned to stone like its friend the "Grimsby Imp" after it was blown into the cathedral by strong winds and creating mayhem and mischief in there.

-We all laughed and howled in the wind over it.
+We all laughed and howled in the wind over it all.

 start reading a new book again as I